×

 WHO Global Code of Practice on the International Recruitment of Health Personnel (2020).
 World Health Organization.

-This WHO report details their assessment of the WHO Global Code of Practice on the International Recruitment of Health Personnel (link).
+This WHO report details their assessment of WHO Global Code of Practice on the International Recruitment of Health Personnel.
 The report provides four recommendations to fill the gaps it found in the implementation of the Code, including calling for broader adoption of the Code by WHO member states and urging leading destination countries to provide multi-year fund commitments towards migrant worker programs

 The International Platform on Health Worker Mobility: Elevating Dialogue, Knowledge, and International Cooperation (2017).
-International Labour Organization (and others).
+International Labor Organization (and others).

 The Workforce for Health in a Globalized Context – Global Shortages and International Migration (2014).
 Global Health Action.